 The Company's normal operating cycle does not exceed one year.
+As a result, current assets and current liabilities include items the realization of which is intended and anticipated to take place within one year.

 E. Classification of expenses recognized in the statement of income